 1. How do ubiquitylation pathways regulate the DNA damage response and associated processes?
 To address this question we are integrating cell biology, biochemistry, bioinformatics and high through-put/high-content quantitative microscopy/microarray techniques.
 The importance of ubiquitylation and DNA damage response pathways is illustrated by the fact that a declining ubiquitin system and accumulating DNA damage can give rise to various human disorders such as cancer and neurodegenerative diseases.

-2. Ovarian cancer displays rampant genomic instability and has low long-term survival rates with less than 30 percent of women outliving the disease for more than ten years, mainly due to a lack of early detection methods.
-We are integrating cutting-edge nanotechnology, cell biology, molecular biology, biochemistry and advanced microscopy methods to develop innovative bio-hybrid drug-delivery vehicles to detect and target early ovarian cancer lesions arising inside the fallopian tube.
+2. Ovarian cancer displays rampant genomic instability and has low long-term survival rates with less than 30 percent of women outliving the disease for more than ten years.
+This is mainly due to a lack of early detection methods.
+We are integrating cutting-edge nanotechnology, cell biology, molecular biology, biochemistry and advanced microscopy methods to develop innovative bio-hybrid drug-delivery vehicles to detect and target the disease earlier.